PostgreSQL Length + 12 Examples

 Also, check: PostgreSQL Update

-Postgresql length of a string
+Example 1: Length of a string

 In the second query, it returns zero because a string holds a space character.
 In the third query, if we pass a NULL value to the length function, it will return a NULL value.
 Let’s check the queries.